visitor information page provides information on the facilities and resources

 Residents of the United States can apply for a work permit directly

 at a Port of Entry to Canada.

-current status, amend application and contact information,
+current status, amend application and contact information, can be found

-are required to have a Social Insurance Number (S.I.N.) to receive
+to have a Social Insurance Number (S.I.N.) to receive payment.
+To apply

 (application form- http://www.cic.gc.ca/english/information/applications/work.asp)

 or 'study permit' (http://www.cic.gc.ca/english/information/applications/student.asp).